CERC-Genomic-Medicine/Regenie_nextflow/README.md

 if there is no FID information use IIDx2 (and --double-id option in PGEN generation) psam must correspond to the FID ID column

-# Advance implementations

-## Binary testing
-If desired, the options parameter within Standard.config can be modified to add Binary testing specification:
- - flag : bt
- - testing flag : --firth --firth-se etc.

-## Further Regenie Parameters
-If desired, the options parameter within Standard.config can be modified to accommodate all Regenie options.

 ## Additional Scripts provided
 - util/Scripts/random_gen.py (Generate random covariate or phenotype)
 - Manhattan.py (provide cursory manhattan plot)